 - · use the fund left and buy an annuity, tax free

 - · use the fund and draw income from it, tax free

 - · be paid the fund as a lump sum, tax free

 On your death after the age of 75, your beneficiaries will be taxed when they take the benefits based on their tax situation when they make withdrawals.

-Sometimes a transfer may be suitable to allow:
+Sometimes a pension switch or transfer may be suitable to allow: